AlexFullmoon/aenocyon/README.md

 - [ ] Decide what to do with chezmoi module.

 ## Current issues

-Ghostty RPM install conflicts with its own terminfo file from ncurses that come with fish.
-Awaiting fixes.
-For now, install fish from brew.

 Crossover _really_ doesn't like being installed on readonly filesystem, any operation with existing bottles results in hang up.
 Importing archived bottles work, though.
 For working with bottles install a copy into distrobox.